RonakLakhotia/GameDev/README.md

 # GameDev
-This is a simple implementation of the the game TicTacToe from ground up using Javascript, HTML5 and CSS.
+This is a simple implementation of the the game Tic Tac Toe from ground up using Javascript, HTML5 and CSS.